sympower/dt-data-load-tool/docs/website/docs/build-a-pipeline-tutorial.md

 ### Other advanced topics

-`dlt` is a constantly growing library that supports many features and use cases needed by the community.
-[Join our Slack](https://dlthub.com/community) to find recent releases or discuss what you can build with `dlt`.
+`data_load_tool` is a constantly growing library that supports many features and use cases needed by the community.
+[Join our Slack](https://dlthub.com/community) to find recent releases or discuss what you can build with `data_load_tool`.